nicolomaioli/strmr/presentation/presentation.md

 - Linux
 - Psychedelic Garage

-Do *not* talk to me about:

-- React
-- IATA

 # OK, Why Tho

 - I was interested in AWS S3 for uploading and serving large files.